crusy/play-ground/README.md

+# Prerequisites

+Based on [Play Framework](http://www.playframework.com/documentation/2.3.x/Home), which is not required to start though.
+All required dependecies will be installed during startup

 # Requirements

-Requires [Play Framework](http://www.playframework.com/documentation/2.3.x/Home) with all its requirements ("activator" within classpath, etc)

 Requires SQL database; see conf/application.conf lines 39+ for configuration.
-The tables are created by framework.
+I recommend utf8mb4 charset.
+All tables are created by framework.

 # Startup

-	$ cd /path/to/hello-java
+	$ cd /path/to/project
-	$ activator
+	$ ./activator
 	[hello-java] $ run

 Open [http://localhost:9000/](http://localhost:9000/).

+# Shutdown

+- end server: CTRL+D
+- end activator: CTRL+C

 # TODOs

-- rename project (not only within Eclipse!)
+- rename project (not only within Eclipse!), currently "hello-java" :-)
 - use Ajax to init/refresh views
 - add task filter: all, by list, done, ...
 - beautify layout for small screens